sebastianruder/NLP-progress/english/dialogue.md

 ### Second dialogue state tracking challenge

-For goal-oriented dialogue, the dataset of the [second dialogue state tracking challenge](http://www.aclweb.org/anthology/W14-4337)
+For goal-oriented dialogue, the dataset of the [second Dialogue Systems Technology Challenges](http://www.aclweb.org/anthology/W14-4337)
 (DSTC2) is a common evaluation dataset.
 The DSTC2 focuses on the restaurant search domain.
 Models are evaluated based on accuracy on both individual and joint slot tracking.